CodingAvenue/codestop-course-php-oop/content/Constructor/Constructor.q.md

 /// type=CR, answer=[tests/Constructor/MissingCommaBetweenArgumentsTest.php]

-Correct the code so that it outputs the code `James is 15 years old.`.
+Correct the code so that it outputs the string `James is 15 years old.`.

 ```php
 <?php